mikediessner/nubo/docs/_build/html/_sources/practical_considerations.rst.txt

     For exact Gaussian processes, ``GPyTorch`` provides two main options that differ with regards to their computation of the observational noise :math:`\sigma^2`: The ``GaussianLikelihood`` estimates the observation
-    noise while the ``FixedNoiseGaussianLikelihood`` holds them fixed.
+    noise while the ``FixedNoiseGaussianLikelihood`` holds it fixed.
 If you cannot measure the observational noise, the former likelihood is recommended.
 If you have a clear idea of the observational noise the latter can also be used.
 Then, you can decide if you want the Gaussian process to